underground-software/singularity/README.md

     podman-compose down
     ```

+Section 3: Adding web content

+By default no static web content is included with the repo.
+It goes in the docs folder.
+Markdown files with the `.md` extension will be converted to html automatically.
+Other static content will be served as is.
+You can edit `index.md` in docs to set the
+homepage that shows up when you visit the website without specifying a path.

-Section 3: Development Configuration for Live Editiing
+Section 4: Development Configuration for Live Editiing
 --

 By default, your edits to the web content in the repo are not reflected on the live website until you rebuild the container.